Last updated Monday, March 21, 2022. Updated sections are in bolded, italicized text.

 COVID-19 Vaccine & Illness

 Vaccines are not required for the Corban community, but they are strongly recommended.
-Being vaccinated can eliminate the need for frequent COVID testing or quarantining when exposed as well as greatly reduce the severity of the virus if you do get sick.
-Students who are not vaccinated and become exposed to COVID will need to quarantine and work with their professors to make up any classwork missed during that time.
+Being vaccinated can minimize your risk of getting COVID and reduce the severity of the virus if you do get sick.

 Daily self-screening for COVID symptoms is still required.
-If you’re having symptoms or have been exposed to COVID:
+If you’re having symptoms of COVID, stay home or in your dorm room, follow quarantine guidelines, and contact the Student Health Center or your healthcare provider.

 Health & Safety Guidelines